ocodo/wezterm-alt-windows-icon-builds/README.md

 `rcedit.exe` doesn't seem to patch the `wezterm-gui.exe` icon correctly, I'm making this experimental repo to run builds with `assets/Windows/terminal.ico` replaced with each `png` in `/icons`.

 NO OTHER CHANGE WILL BE MADE - code will be in `./.github/workflows/*` and `./src/*`

+The build process will be an extract of wez's `...workflows/gen_windows_continuous.yml`

 # Alternate Icons